 SAFE speakers are now available to give talks at your school.
 Our speakers are able to talk on a range of engaging subjects.
-A selection of topics is listed below.

 Speakers can address whatever size group seems appropriate: a class, a Year, or simply a group of pupils who are interested in the topic.